Saturday, 30th June 2001.

 "Where?"

 "On the corner, see that red car?
-Well she's behind that, so you can't see her right now.
-Right it's gone now, can you see her?
-She's the one with the boyfriend."
+Well she's behind that, so you can't see her right

 "Aw I didn't need to know that!"